Slashdot

 You said it.
 Its also affecting internet searches.
 I don't know if its because the search engines are adjusting their algorithms to conform to the masses, more websites with useless information are being made, bad websites are getting better at SEO, or a combination of the three.
 Either way I'm finding that its becoming harder and harder to get real answers to anything technical or complex anymore on the internet when it was easy.

+To be fair, the search engines seem to have got the "cheapest price" responses under control so you don't have to scroll to the third page. for the first meaningful result.

-Self organizing primates (Score:4, Interesting)
+Self organizing primates (Score:5, Interesting)

 The article is stumbling on to something that goes far beyond the latest news cycle.
 We're a tribal species, and until somewhat recently our survival depended on forming cohesive bonds with like minded individuals.
 In the past, that was our tribe; we would cleave to the opinion of the group in an effort to ensure our survival.